collinogren/Autoboxer/README.md

 # Autoboxer
 This program is experimental.
 Always proof its outputs before using them.<br>
 Autoboxer aims to make lengthy stretches of highlighting and sorting papers for the box a thing of the past.<br>
-I would like to extend massive thank you to this wonderful community.
+I would like to extend a massive thank you to this wonderful community.
 I hope you find this software useful and I appreciate any and all feedback.<br>
 And to my friend and mentor John Marasco, for his many years of excellent guidance and highly enjoyable weekends, this one's for you.
 ## Usage Instructions
 1. Download the program from releases or build from source.